arokem/afq-docs/docs/bibliography/diffusion-mri.md

 # Resources for learning the basics of diffusion MRI

-## Here as some basic readings to introduuce the field
+## Here as some basic readings to introduce the field

 Wandell BA (2016) Clarifying Human White Matter.
-Annu Rev Neurosci 39(1):annurev-neuro-070815-013815.
+Annu Rev Neurosci 39(1) [@wandell2016clarifying]

 ## Automated Fiber Quantification is a method for analyzing white matter tracts

-Here is the paper that introducued the method:
+Here is the paper that introduced the method:

     Yeatman JD, Dougherty RF, Myall NJ, Wandell BA, Feldman HMM (2012) Tract profiles of white matter properties: automating fiber-tract quantification.
-PLoS One 7(11):e49790.
+PLoS One 7(11):e49790. [@yeatman2012tract]

 And here is a more recent paper introducing a browser-based visualization and analysis tool to support reproducibility and data sharing

     Yeatman JD, Richie-Halford A, Smith JKJK, Keshavan A, Rokem A (2018) A browser-based tool for visualization and analysis of diffusion MRI data.
-Nat Commun 9(1):940.
+Nat Commun 9(1):940. [@yeatman2018browser]

 ## Blogs and tutorials